Distance Elementary Education Partnership Programs

 Cohort Admission: Cohort Application Form

 Under the lock-step Cohort Program, dual enrollment is not encouraged.
-Students should try to complete BCC classes (or at least within 6 hours) before entering the ESU program.
+Students should try to complete Butler classes (or at least within 6 hours) before entering the ESU program.
 If a student has a couple of classes left when entering the ESU program, the student may apply for financial aid to be split between the two schools.
-ESU and BCC work cooperatively to assist the student when this situation occurs.
+ESU and Butler work cooperatively to assist the student when this situation occurs.

 Second Degree and Transfer Students:

 When space is available, students may transfer into the program from another university or community college.
-If transfer students still need to take a few general education classes, they may do so at BCC.
+If transfer students still need to take a few general education classes, they may do so at Butler.